Guaranteed Private Communication with Secret Block Structure: Privacy with Block Sparsity

 where $\bz[q] \sim \cN(\bm{0}_d, \bI_d) $ is a random i.i.d. standard Gaussian vector of dimension $d$.
 A visualization of the block sparsity encoding is provided in Figure~\ref{fig:block}.

-\subsection{Bob's decoding}
+\subsection{Bob's Decoding}

-At the public channel output, Bob receives a vector $\by = \bA \bx +\bw$, and leverages $\cB$ that Alice securely sent to recover the ground truth message $\bx$.
+At the public channel output, Bob receives a vector $\by = \bA \bx +\bw$ and leverages $\cB$ that Alice securely sent to recover the ground truth message $\bx$.
 To do so, Bob formulates the block-compressed sensing problem:

 where $\epsilon>0$ is a parameter that scales proportionally with the standard deviation of the noise $\left\Vert \bw \right\Vert_2$.
 Harnessing a block-sparse prior in compressed sensing has been extensively shown in the literature to enhance the identifiability of \eqref{eq:bob_BlockCS} and to allow an exact reconstruction of the message with much fewer measurements than classical compressed sensing \cite{eldar2009robust, gribonval2003sparse}.
-However, directly solving \eqref{eq:bob_BlockCS} remains NP-hard in the general case, due to the combinatorics inherent to the minimization of $\norm{\bx}_{\cB,0}$.
+However, directly solving \eqref{eq:bob_BlockCS} remains NP-hard in the general case due to the combinatorics inherent to the minimization of $\norm{\bx}_{\cB,0}$.
 Thus, Bob computes, instead, an estimate of $\widehat{\bx}_{B}$ using a polynomial time algorithm of his choice.
 Among the many addressed algorithms proposed in the literature, Block Matching Pursuit (Block MP) \cite{bach2008consistency}, Block Iterative Harding Thresholding (Block IHT), Block Basis Pursuit (Block BP) \cite{eldar2010block} or block-based CoSaMP \cite{baraniuk2010model}, have been shown to have provable performance guarantees.

 In the sequel, we denote $\beta = \frac{m}{np}$ as the \emph{redundancy parameter}, defined as the ratio between the number of measurements at the channel output and the \emph{expected} number of non-zero entries in the block-sparse input vector $\bx$.
-We remark that $\beta \geq 1$ is obviously needed for successful decoding of the message.
-In fact, asymptotic phase transitions for the success of greedy algorithms to recover the block-sparse ground truth have been studied in the literature~\cite{baraniuk2010model}.
+We remark that $\beta \geq 1$ is trivially needed to decode the message successfully.
+Asymptotic phase transitions for the success of greedy algorithms to recover the block-sparse ground truth have been studied in the literature~\cite{baraniuk2010model}.
 Proposition~\ref{prop:successBob} reinterprets this result in terms of the parameter $\beta$, the block-length $d$, and the transmission parameter $p$ in the asymptotics $n \to \infty$. \begin{proposition}[Success of Bob's decoding] Suppose that $\bA$ is a matrix with i.i.d. random Gaussian entries and assume a noise-free environment $\bw = \bm{0}$.
 If

 in the limit where $n \to \infty$, then Bob can stably recover $\bx$ asymptotically almost surely. \end{proposition} Additionally, denoising bounds on the estimate of the input vector $\bx$ are provided in the presence of noise~\cite{baraniuk2010model}.